nwcourses/nwcourses.github.io/COM421/week2.md

     def push(self, item):
         # Code to add an item to the stack will go here

+        pass # ends the method when it's empty

     def pop(self):
         # Code to remove an item from the top of the stack will go here

+        pass # ends the method when it's empty

     def __str__(self):
         return self.internalArray.__str__()